MyTooliT/ICOtronic/Documentation/Tutorials.md

 ## Changing Configuration Values

-> **Note:** If you only use the `icoc` command line tool, then you most probably do not need to change the configuration at all.
+> **Note:** If you only use the `icon` command line tool, then you most probably do not need to change the configuration at all.

-All configuration options are currently stored in [YAML](https://yaml.org) files (handled by the configuration library [Dynaconf]).
+All configuration options are currently stored in [YAML](https://yaml.org) files (handled by the configuration library [Dynaconf][]).
 The [default values][] are stored inside the package itself.
 If you want to overwrite or extend these values you should create a user configuration file.
 To do that you can use the command:

 ```sh
 icon config